cloudera/kafka-examples/README.md

 Example of efficient serialization and schema versioning using Apache Avro.

+### StructuredStreamingRefApp

+Sample applications that demonstrate a Kafka -> Spark Structured Streaming -> Kudu pipeline for ingestion

 ## Getting Started

 In general, you will need the latest version of Java and Maven appropriate